tsunghsiang/pokemon-trading-platform/readme.md

   pokemon-net:
     external: true
 ```
-Note that ```build``` field indicates where the context operates and which file it uses.
-Here it executes the [dockerfile](./pokemon-server/dockerfile) to simulate the server beahvior in the created container.

 ### [3] [```docker-compose-clients.yml```](./docker-compose-clients.yml)
 Lastly, let's survey the simplest one.
 When ```pokemon-db``` and ```pokemon-server``` are prepared, the ```clients``` could be launched to generate as many clients as they want to exchange their own cards on the platform.
 Identically, its ```build``` fields refers to the context it operates on as welll as the [file](./traders/dockerfile) it is going to execute.